Andean mountain cat: Behavior and ecology

 The Andean cat is sympatric with the pampas cat and the cougar.
-The viscacha makes up 93.9% of the biomass consumed in the Andean cat's diet while the pampas cat depends on it for 74.8% of its biomass consumption.
-Both cats depend on a specific prey to make up a large portion of their dietary needs.
+The viscacha comprises 93.9% of the biomass consumed in the Andean cat's diet, while the pampas cat depends on it for 74.8%.
+Both cats depend on specific prey for their dietary needs.
 In some areas, the mountain viscacha makes up 53% of the Andean cat's prey items despite making up the vast majority of the biomass that it consumes.
-This is because the mountain viscacha is significantly larger in biomass than the other prey animals that the Andean cat hunts.
-Other prey and food groups include small reptiles, birds, and other small mammals such as tuco-tuco.
+This difference is because the mountain viscacha is significantly larger in biomass than the other prey animals that the Andean cat hunts.
+Other prey and food groups include small reptiles, birds, and other small mammals, such as tuco-tuco.
 They also hunt frequently during the same periods.
 During one study, both the Andean cat and the pampas cat were seen most frequently during moonless nights; the second most sightings of these cats were during full moons.

-Based on residents' observations of Andean cats in coupled pairs with their litters, it is thought that the mating season is in the months of July and August.
-Due to kittens also being seen in the months of April and October, the mating season could also extend into November or December, although not much information is known about their breeding habits.
+Based on residents' observations of Andean cats in coupled pairs with their litters, it is thought that the mating season is in July and August.
+Due to kittens being seen in April and October, the mating season could extend into November or December, although not much information is known about their breeding habits.
 A litter usually consists of one or two offspring born in the spring and summer months.
 This is also common in other species that have their young when food resources are increasing, which can influence the survival rate of the young.

-Threats
+Threats and conservation

-The Andean cat is threatened by such factors as habitat loss and degradation, hunting, and disease.

-Conservation

-The Andean Cat is also listed on the IUCN Red List, the US Federal List, and the CITES Appendix I. It is protected in all the countries of its range.

-The Andean Cat Alliance was formed in 2003 by representatives from Argentina, Bolivia, Peru and Chile with the aim of fostering research and conservation of the Andean cat.
+Such factors as habitat loss and degradation, hunting, and disease threaten the Andean cat.
+The Andean Cat is listed on the IUCN Red List, the US Federal List, and the CITES Appendix I. It is protected in all the countries of its range.
+The Andean Cat Alliance was formed in 2003 by representatives from Argentina, Bolivia, Peru, and Chile to foster research and conservation of the Andean cat.